denyssheremet/Meta-Model-Training/features.md

 The user gets a statement or idea, and needs to widen, narrow, or shift the frame.

 Chunking the Frame Training:
 The user gets a statement or idea, and needs to chunk the idea up, down, or laterally.

-Meta Programs Training 1 (Beginner):
-The user sees a meta program or MBTI element, and needs to formulate a question to find out someone's meta program.

-Meta Programs Training 2 (Intermediate):
-The user sees a sentence or paragraph, and needs to select which meta programs can be deducted from it.

-Meta Programs Training 3 (Expert):
-The user sees a statement, job offer, or product offer, and a list of 1, 2, or 3 meta programs, and needs to rephrase the statement to suit those meta programs.

 Levels of Intimacy / Dilts Logical Levels Training 1 (Beginner):
 The user sees a statement or question in one of the levels and needs to choose the level at which the statement is.